whdinata/mestara-034cd/donate.md

 sections:
   - type: hero_section
     title: Thank you for your donation!
-    subtitle: We are glad that you would like to support our cause.
-There is no minimum and maximum amount for the donation.
+    subtitle: We are glad that you would like to support our cause too.
     content: >-
         We receive the payment methods below.
+There is no minimum and maximum amount for the donation.

         In case you could not find what you prefer, please contact us with the [contact form](\general-enquiries).